shubhankars135/shubhankars135.github.io/_posts/2017-01-22-first_article.md

 layout: post
 title:  Implementing Linear Regression by Gradient descent(from the scratch)
 ---
-Implementing something from the scratch , as opposed to using a established libraries to arrive at the results, is what true ML is all about - Andrej Karpathy
+> Implementing something from the scratch , as opposed to using established libraries for achieving result, is what true ML is all about - Andrej Karpathy

 Keeping the above in mind, my first article in this series is about implementing something as simple as linear regression from the scratch i.e without using scikit learn (which is the most widely used library to do that).
 We will briefly see what linear regreesion is (although this isn't a proper introduction to linear regression, but more about how to write your own functions to do so).
 Lets get started.

 ## Brief overview of Linear Regression

 Firstly, for the better understanding of Gradient Descent,let us focus on Simple linear regression i.e. linear regression with only one predictor and one response involved.
-So to brief you roughly about linear regression.
-In linear regression we are trying to come up with a linear equation, which follows the varation of data in the closet possible manner.
+In linear regression our objective is to come up with a linear equation, which follows the varation of data in the closet possible manner.
 In more technical terms, we are finding the equation of a straight line, which has the least Sum of Squared Errors(SSE).This line is called the best fit line.

 Lets say,our problem statement requires us to predict the sales of a product in various cities, given its population.
 So if x column represents the population of city in millons, and y represents the monthly sales in thousand USD, our aim is to come up with equation which looks something like